OfficeDev/Outlook-Add-in-Scream/Readme.md

 <a name="summary"></a>
 ##Summary
-**Scream into the void** is an Outlook add-in that let's you rant about the email you are reading.
+**Scream into the void** is a Microsoft Outlook add-in that lets you rant about the email you are reading.
 This sample also demonstrates the use of RoamingSettings, a feature of Outlook add-ins to store roaming data in the user's mailbox.

 ![](/readme-images/animated_screenshot.gif)